kalmanb/sbt-ctags/README.md

 * Add ctagsShowCurrent
 * Add version numbers sources

+Bugfixes:
+* File not found exception when source not available

 ### 0.2.0
 Features:
 * Allow customisation of destination directory to store sources